 Offer your students a fun and engaging way to study thermal energy.
 With our Thermal Analysis app, students can easily observe temperature changes on the skin, illustrate convection, track heating due to friction, compare heat conduction in different materials, analyze the transparency of materials in infrared vs. visible light, and much more.

 Thermal Analysis allows you to analyze temperatures for up to four spots or regions and collect temperature vs. time graphs.
 Examine the in-app graph, select different points or regions to examine, or export data to Graphical Analysis 4 or Logger Pro for further analysis.

-Follow along as our Director of Physics, Fran Poodry, walks through the functions of our free Thermal Analysis app.
+Follow along as our Director of Physics, Fran Poodry, walks through the functions of our Thermal Analysis app.
 You’ll learn how to analyze the absorption of radiant energy, evaluate the transmission and reflection of infrared light, and determine respiration rate.

 Since 2010, Dr. Charles Xie of Concord Consortium has been pioneering the applications of IR imaging in chemistry and biology.
 Read his independent research articles on advanced IR thermography as an important method of chemical imaging:

 Mark up to four locations or regions on the image to determine the minimum, maximum, or average temperature.

 Capture temperature data for everything within a video frame allowing you to analyze any object at any time and create additional temperature vs. time graphs.

 Export thermal image videos and data to Logger Pro software for further analysis or export data into our Graphical Analysis™ 4 app.

 Use the time-lapse video feature to record data for long collection times without filling up the storage on your iPhone or iPad (Thermal Analysis Plus only).